ALiangLiang/messenger-bot-components/README.md

   }
 }
 ```
 OMG!!
 It's sooooooo ugly.
-But now, you can write it for another way.
+But now, you can write it in another way.
 ##### use this module
 ```js
 const Components = require('messenger-bot-components');